2020 Sustainability Report

 Creating a culture The Greif Way.

 Each policy is managed, reviewed and implemented by a diverse team comprised of representatives from human resources, finance and legal.
 We regularly review our policies and revise them as necessary to strengthen language, address emerging risks and communicate best practices.
 Greif leverages training and audits to actively implement our policies.
-We require each of Greif’s over 2,300 manager-level and above colleagues to complete policy training.
+We require each of Greif’s over 2,800 manager-level and above colleagues to complete policy training.
 We actively encourage our colleagues to anonymously report ethics and compliance violations through our Ethics Hotline.
 The Hotline is administered by a third-party provider to protect the anonymity of our colleagues and is available 24 hours a day, seven days a week.
-In 2019, we took steps to make the Hotline more accessible to our colleagues and improve our governance and oversight of potential ethical violations.
-Information on the Hotline, and related policies, is included in the Code of Conduct – which all colleagues receive training on – through our internal colleague portal and via posters at each facility.
+Information on the Hotline, and related policies, is included in the Code of Conduct – which all colleagues receive training on through our internal colleague portal and via posters at each facility.
 Complaints can also now be reported via an online portal or e-mail as well as by phone globally.
 All reported incidents are sent to our newly formed Ethics Committee, chaired by Greif’s General Counsel, for review.
 Incidents are reported to the Audit Committee of Greif’s Board of Directors quarterly.
-In 2019, we investigated and resolved 90 percent of the complaints from our Ethics Hotline.
+In 2020, we investigated and resolved 97 percent of the complaints from our Ethics Hotline.

-To validate our compliance to our established policies, we conduct annual Sarbanes Oxley Act (SOX) audits for all of our facilities that are material to our financial statements.
-Prior to the Caraustar acquisition in 2019, Greif had 175 auditable entities.
-With Caraustar now integrated into Greif, we now have 265.
-In 2019, 39 of these entities were in-scope for SOX testing.
+To validate our compliance to our established policies, we conduct annual Sarbanes-Oxley Act (SOX) audits for all our facilities that are material to our financial statements.
+Each year we ensure that facilities accounting for at least 75 percent of our revenue are included in our Sarbanes-Oxley scope.
+In total, Greif has 281 auditable entities.
 In addition to required SOX audits, Greif conducts risk-based audits at each of our facilities at least once every five years.
-Each year we ensure that facilities accounting for at least 75 percent of our revenue receive risk-based audits.
-Facilities that are audited are identified through a multi-layered process that includes management surveys, in-person discussions, approval by executive leadership and reports to Ethics Hotline.
-Following this process, in 2019 we completed 24 risk-based audits.
+Facilities that are audited are identified through a multi- layered process that includes management surveys, discussions, approval by executive leadership and reports to the Ethics Hotline.
+Following this process, in 2020 we completed 21 risk-based audits.
 We continue to strengthen our internal control environment as we leverage shared processes across locations.